 |Yearly Contribution Limit: $5,500.00 ($6,500 if over 50 years old)|

-An educational IRA can be a smart way to save for your child’s college education.
-Although contributions to an Education IRA are not tax-deductible, your withdrawals (including earnings) are tax-free if used for tuition, books, and other qualified higher-education expenses.
+An educational savings account can be a great way to invest money to help pay for your child’s college education.
+Although contributions to an ESA are not tax-deductible, your withdrawals (including earnings) are tax-free if used for tuition, books, and other qualified higher-education expenses.

 |Yearly Contribution Limit: $2,000.00|